The application deadline has passed. Thank you for applying.

 The Start-up Journey

 The first stage of the Accelerator is intended to help early-stage Startups refine and develop their specific USP and business model.
 Here the first prototype can be finalised and assistance is provided to obtain industry feedback.
+Startups at this stage will receive support services and grants up to 20,000 EUR.

 The second stage of the Accelerator builds on the first stage and helps move startups with a well-formulated business model to the next phase: validation and customer acquisition.
 Here again startups have access to grants and services but also funds to cover other materials that are required to help develop the business.
 Teams can now focus on acquiring their first customers and an iterative process of business model validation whilst receiving continuing support from expert coaches and mentors and participating in programme activities and workshops.
+Startups at this stage will receive support services and grants up to 25,000 EUR.

 Stage 1: Business Model Development

 The third and final stage of the Accelerator aims to prepare fully-fledged startups for a future of investment rounds and scaling.
+Teams get continued access to workshops, trainings, coaching and mentoring.
+Startups in this stage of the programme are supported in preparation for negotiations with potential investors and partners and can tap into a network of investor contacts and partners.

 Climate-KIC is the EU’s largest public private partnership